Marco4413/Pulsar/docs/LANGUAGE.md

 ## It's stack-based!

-An important part of the Pulsar programming language is its stack-based nature.
+An important part of the Pulsar scripting language is its concatenative and stack-based nature.

 Constants and locals, also referred to as `lvalue`s, are pushed onto it all the time.